PacktPublishing/Node.js-Design-Patterns-Third-Edition/06-coding-with-streams/20-unordered-limited-parallel-execution/README.md

-# 18-unordered-parallel-execution
+# 20-unordered-limited-parallel-execution

-This examples shows how to create a parallel execution flow using streams.
+This examples shows how to create a limited parallel execution flow using streams.

 ## Dependencies